 The presence of gas is the main reason some people have trouble holding a coffee enema.
 If you have gas that is making it difficult to hold the enema, you can leave the enema tip inserted — the gas will flow out the tube and this makes it easier to hold the enema.

 For some, leaving the plastic enema tip in the rectum assists in preventing leaks.

-Post-enema cleanup and care
+5. Post-enema cleanup and care

-If you use a stainless steel enema bucket, wash it with soap and water to avoid the acidity of the coffee degrading the metal.
+If you use a stainless steel enema bucket, wash it with soap and water to prevent the acidity of the coffee from degrading the metal.

 Some people like to run some hydrogen peroxide through the bag and hose after washing it.
 If you do so, make sure to rinse it well with water afterward so no peroxide goes into your intestines the next time.